310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 If I lose the chance I have now, I’ll just end up a boring, whiny coward for the rest of my life.

-But that’s not what I want to become… I want to become a *hero*.
+But that isn’t what I want to become… I want to become a *hero*.

 That’s why I’ll go there.
 Honestly, I don’t recommend joining me, but if that’s what you prefer to do, then — I’ll respect your feelings, just like you respected mine.
 It’s reassuring, and it’ll help me out a lot.